KartikYZ/kartikyz.github.io/_pages/about.md

 Hi!
 I'm currently in my final year of the BS Computer Science program at <b><strong>Georgia Institute of Technology</strong></b>.
 My degree specializations are Machine Learning and Systems.

 ##### Research
+My current research centers around LLM-serving of mixture-of-expert models and efficient training of GNN-LLM hybrid architectures.
+I'm currently advised by <a href="https://www.anand-iyer.com/">Dr. Anand Iyer</a> and mentored by <a href="https://mingyuguan.github.io/">Mingyu Guan</a>

-I'm a research assistant at the Embedded Pervasive Lab in the College of Computing at Georgia Tech.
+Prior to this I was a research assistant at the Embedded Pervasive Lab in the College of Computing at Georgia Tech.
 My research centers around scheduling DAG workloads in edge environments and FaaS systems for latency-sensitive/critical applications.
-I'm advised by <a href="https://faculty.cc.gatech.edu/~rama/">Dr. Ramachandran</a> and mentored by <a href="http://jinsunyoo.com/">Jinsun Yoo</a>.
+I was advised by <a href="https://faculty.cc.gatech.edu/~rama/">Dr. Ramachandran</a> and mentored by <a href="http://jinsunyoo.com/">Jinsun Yoo</a>.

 ##### Work
+I have interned as a software engineer at Citadel, AWS Cryptography, and Amazon Finance.

+At Citadel, I built an automation platform for booking transactions crediting trading desks to enhance operations efficiency, now in production use.

-I have done two internships as an SDE Intern at Amazon.
-In AWS, I worked to augment a large-scale distributed secrets management internal service.
-In the Finance org., I worked to design and prototype an internal tool for collaborative financial report generation.
+In AWS, I worked to enhance credentials distribution flows of a large-scale distributed secrets management internal service.

+In Amazon Finance, I worked to design and prototype an internal tool for multi-user, real-time financial report generation.

 I also serve as a Teaching Assistant for CS 3510, Design and Analysis of Algorithms at Georgia Tech.
 Prior to this, I was a TA for CS 2110, Computer Organization and Programming.